flattr/browser-extension-auth-flow-demo/publisher-website/README.md

 ## Checking if the visitor is a paying Flattr user

-The visiting extension will expose an api endpoint if there is an active user, calling it will instantly return the below specified [payload](#payload) for validation.
+The visiting extension will expose an api endpoint if there is an active user, calling it will instantly return the below specified [payload](#payload) for user validation.
 ```js
 FlattrExt.isPayingUser(): payload
 ```